-"Love Letters" was first produced at Central Lakes College in 1994 with the late Plut, a longtime instructor at the college and a local actor, and the late Coral Stein.
+"Love Letters" was first produced at CLC with Plut, a longtime instructor at the college, and a local actress, the late Coral Stein, in 1994.

-"At that time, we planned this as a summer theater production with a limited run of two weekends," stated CLC Theater Director Patrick Spradlin, who directed the initial production, in a news release.
+"At that time, we planned this as a summer theater production with a limited run of two weekends," said Patrick Spradlin, who directed that initial production.
 "However, the show was so popular with our audiences that we brought it back on for over 26 performances over the next three years."

-Spradlin stated the play also traveled to other locations during this time.
+Spradlin said the play also traveled to other locations during this time.

 The play chronicles the lives of two people, Andy and Melissa, from grade school through their later years.
-It's told entirely through correspondence between the two through letters, postcards, hastily scribbled notes, Christmas cards, birthday cards, invitations and other written communiques.
+It's told entirely through correspondence between the two: letters, postcards, hastily scribbled notes, Christmas cards, birthday cards, invitations and other written communiques.

-Spradlin will be joined in the performance by Laura Brutsman Busch.
-Busch is a Julliard-trained actor who has lived most of her life in Brainerd.
+Spradlin will be joined in the performance by Laura Brutsman Busch, a Julliard-trained actor who has lived most of her life in Brainerd.
 She has appeared in numerous productions, most recently as the iconic harridan mother Amanda in "The Glass Menagerie."

-"This production of the play is in no way meant to replace what Joe and Coral were so wonderful in doing," Spradlin stated.
+"This production of the play is in no way meant to replace what Joe and Coral were so wonderful in doing," said Spradlin.
 "It's meant as an homage to Joe, and to Coral, and to benefit a scholarship fund Joe established before his death."

-Prairie Bay was Plut's favorite restaurant.
-3 Cheers Hospitality LLC, which operates Prairie Bay, Sherwood Forest and Lost Lake Lodge, named a room at Prairie Bay after Plut and the booth he always sat in bears his name as well.
-3 Cheers also does the food service at CLC, christening the cafeteria as the Mad Hugger Café in honor of Plut's legacy.
+Prairie Bay was Plut's favorite restaurant, and he was such a frequent diner there that a room in the restaurant was named for him, and the booth he always sat in bears his name.
+3 Cheers, the company that owns Prairie Bay, also has the concession for food service at CLC, christening the cafeteria as the Mad Hugger Café in honor of Plut's legacy.

-A social with light appetizers and a cash bar will begin at 5 p.m. with Act I of "Love Letters" beginning at 6 p.m.
-Tickets are $50 and are available from the CLC Foundation, and may be purchased online at www.clcmn.edu/events/loveletters.
-Seating is limited to 50 audience members, so early purchase is recommended.
-For more information, call 218-855-8135.
+The social with light appetizers and a cash bar will begin at 5 p.m. with Act I of "Love Letters" beginning at 6 p.m.
+Tickets are available from the CLC Foundation and can be purchased at www.clcmn.edu/events/loveletters.
+Seating for the event is limited to 50 audience members, so early purchase is recommended.
+For questions, call 218-855-8135.